 Cross-section S33 is located 18.6km upstream of the Shag River/Waihemo mouth at Craig Road bridge.
-The main channel bed aggraded on the right and degraded on the left causing the thalweg level to decrease between April 2004-April 2009.
-The main channel bed aggraded by 1m between April 2009-October 2013 causing the low flow channel to narrow.
-The wider floodplain remained similar between 2009-2013.
-The thalweg aggraded 0.93m between 2009-2013.
+The main channel bed aggraded on the right and degraded on the left, causing the thalweg level to decrease between April 2004 and April 2009.
+The main channel bed aggraded by 1m between April 2009 and October 2013, causing the low flow channel to narrow.
+The wider floodplain remained similar between 2009 and 2013.
+The thalweg aggraded 0.93m between 2009 and 2013.

 Cross-section S34 is located 19.24km upstream of the Shag River/Waihemo mouth and 0.65km upstream of Craig Road bridge.
-The main channel bed aggraded on the left bank narrowing the channel, the left side floodplain showed degradation or limited change between April 2004-April 2009.
+The main channel bed aggraded on the left bank, narrowing the channel, while the left side floodplain showed degradation or limited change between April 2004 and April 2009.
 The main channel bed in October 2013 remained similar to the 2009 bed with a small amount of aggradation on the left bank.
-The left side floodplain aggraded between 2009-2013.
-The thalweg stayed in the same position between 2009-2013.
+The left side floodplain aggraded between 2009 and 2013.
+The thalweg stayed in the same position between 2009 and 2013.

 Figure 61.
-Cross-section 35, looking upstream, October 2013
+Cross-section 35, looking upstream, October 2013.

 Cross-section S35 is located 19.8km upstream of the Shag River/Waihemo mouth and 1.2km upstream of Craig Road bridge.
-The main channel bed aggraded on the right between April 2004-April 2009.
-The main channel bed continued to aggrade and erode the right bank between April 2009-October 2013.
-The wider floodplain remained similar between 2004-2009.
-The thalweg aggraded 0.19m between 2009-2013.
+The main channel bed aggraded on the right between April 2004 and April 2009 and continued to aggrade, eroding the right bank between April 2009 and October 2013.
+The wider floodplain remained similar between 2004 and 2009.
+The thalweg aggraded 0.19m between 2009 and 2013.

 Cross-section S36 is located 20.5km upstream of the Shag River/Waihemo mouth and 0.39km downstream of McLew Road bridge.
 The main channel bed is divided into two low flow channels.
-Between April 2004-April 2009 the left channel widened with the right channel narrowing, the right side floodplain both aggraded and degraded.
-Between April 2009-October 2013 the left channel became narrower and deeper with the right channel aggrading approximately 1m.
-The right side floodplain remained similar between 2009-2013 with some minor aggradation and degradation occurring.
-The thalweg remained in a similar position between 2004-2013.
+Between April 2004 and April 2009 the left channel widened with the right channel narrowing, and the right side floodplain both aggraded and degraded.
+Between April 2009 and October 2013 the left channel became narrower and deeper with the right channel aggrading approximately 1m.
+The right side floodplain remained similar between 2009 and 2013 with some minor aggradation and degradation occurring.
+The thalweg remained in a similar position (vertically) between 2004 and 2013.